-Jennifer is an experienced intellectual property litigator.
-She focuses her practice on patent and trade secret disputes in federal and state court.
-Her experience encompasses all aspects of litigation from outset to trial and through appeal, having represented clients in various appellate courts across the country.
+An experienced intellectual property litigator, Jennifer focuses on patent and trade secret disputes in federal and state court.
+Her experience encompasses all aspects of litigation from outset to trial and through appeal in both lead counsel and co-counsel roles.

-In addition to her litigation practice, Jennifer also maintains a very active pro bono practice.
+In addition to her litigation practice, Jennifer serves on the firm’s Diversity Committee, and is a member of the Delaware State Bar Association’s Executive Committee.
+She also maintains a very active pro bono practice.
 She has handled civil rights cases through the Delaware ACLU, and has served as a guardian ad litem to help dependent and neglected children secure permanency.
 She has also tried custody cases in Family Court through appointments from the Delaware Volunteer Legal Services.
 In addition, Jennifer has experience handling veterans’ claims before the regional office, Board of Veterans’ Appeals, and Court of Veterans’ Claims, most recently obtaining over $250,000 in back disability benefits for a disabled veteran.

 Represent Sonitor Technologies in defense of follow-on patent infringement litigation brought against Sonitor’s ultrasonic real-time location tracking system.
 CenTrak, Inc. v.
 Sonitor Technologies, Inc., C.A.
 No. 19-1093 (D. Del.)